cychu42/Fragments/README.md

 # Fragments

 A cloud-based microservice for collecting fragments of text or images.
-To start docker containers for the server, enter `npm run docker` command.

 To start the server at `http://localhost:8080`, enter `npm run start` command.

-This local version would use in-memory database and storage.
+- Without `AWS_REGION` environment variable, this local copy would use in-memory database and storage.
+If set, AWS S3 handles data, and AWS DynamoDB handles metadata.

+To start local docker containers for the server and dependent services, enter `npm run docker` command.

+- This method would have `AWS_REGION` environment variable set, and thus AWS S3 (LocalStack) handles data, and AWS DynamoDB (DynamoDB Local) handles metadata.

 # For Developers